dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-wadors/README.md

     part.
     -
     Options:
-     -a,--accept <arg>           Specify the value for Accept header.
-For eg. multipart/related;type=application/dicom;tran
+     -a,--accept <arg>           Specify Acceptable Media Types for the response payload.
+Default: */* For eg.
+                                 multipart/related;type=application/dicom;tran
                                  sfer-syntax=* or
                                  multipart/related;type=application/dicom or
                                  multipart/related;type=image/jpeg or
                                  multipart/related;type=application/dicom+xml
                                  If specified, by default it will be appended to the URL as a query parameter.
-If no value is specified wildcard (*) will be sent.
         --bearer <bearer>        Specify the bearer token to be used in Authorization header for server
                                  authentication.